Mike Evans Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Season Stats

+- Evans has put together a 899-yard season on 64 catches with 11 touchdowns so far.
+He has been targeted 100 times and averages 59.9 receiving yards.

-- With 16 targets in the red zone this season, Evans has been on the receiving end of 14.5% of his team's 110 red zone pass attempts.
+- Evans has seen the ball thrown his way 16 times in the red zone this season, 14.5% of his team's 110 red zone pass attempts.

-- The Buccaneers, who rank second in the NFL in points scored, have attempted a pass 65.1% of the time while running the ball 34.9% of the time.
+- The Buccaneers, who rank second in the NFL in points scored, have attempted a pass 65.1% of the time while running the football 34.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Evans' matchup with the Jets.